There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Now, click on the Advanced system settings located at the right sidebar or at the bottom of the page:

-Alternately, you can type “advanced system settings” in the windows search bar and select “view advanced system settings” from the list of results.
+Alternatively, you can type “advanced system settings” in the Windows search bar and select “View advanced system settings” from the list of results.

-In advanced tab, click on Settings under Performance section:
+In the advanced tab, click on Settings under the Performance section:

 Step 3: Reset the Virtual Memory Settings